LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Related Work

-\paragraph{Imitation learning from observation (IfO)} Recent approaches for IfO are mostly \textit{on-policy}~\citep{liu2018ifovideo,torabi2018gaifo,yang2019iddm,sun2019fail,liu2019sail} algorithms and are not directly applicable to the offline IfO setting considered in this work. \textit{MobILE}~\citep{kidambi2021mobile} is a model-based IfO algorithm, but it encourages uncertainty for online exploration, which is not suitable for the offline setting. \textit{BCO}~\citep{torabi2018bco} uses a inverse dynamics model (IDM) to infer the missing expert actions and performs BC on the generated expert's state-action dataset.
-In addition to common issues by vanilla BC, BCO is not guaranteed to recover the expert's behavior in general. \textit{OPOLO}~\citep{ZhuEtal2020opolo} is a principled off-policy IfO algorithm, but it solves a nested optimization and requires evaluation on out-of-distribution action values during training, which suffers from numerical instability in the offline setting.
+\paragraph{Learning from observation (LfO)} Recent approaches for LfO are mostly \textit{on-policy}~\citep{liu2018ifovideo,torabi2018gaifo,yang2019iddm,sun2019fail,liu2019sail} algorithms and are not directly applicable to the offline LfO setting considered in this work.
+MobILE~\citep{kidambi2021mobile} is a model-based LfO algorithm, but it encourages uncertainty for online exploration, which is not suitable for the offline setting.
+BCO~\citep{torabi2018bco} uses an inverse dynamics model (IDM) to infer the missing expert actions and performs BC on the generated expert's state-action dataset.
+In addition to common issues by vanilla BC, BCO is not guaranteed to recover the expert's behavior in general.
+OPOLO~\citep{ZhuEtal2020opolo} is a principled off-policy LfO algorithm, but it solves a nested optimization and requires evaluation on OOD action values during training, which suffers from numerical instability in the offline setting.
+IQ-Learn~\citep{garg2021iq} solves online and offline IL problems while avoiding adversarial training by learning a single Q-function.
+However, it also suffers from numerical instability in the offline setting by overestimating $Q$ due to using OOD action values.
+RCE~\citep{eysenbach2021replacing} aims to solve example-based control tasks in which a collection of example success states is assumed to be provided instead of entire expert trajectories.
+While RCE can be applied to LfO in principle, it tends to stay in a few expert states that are easy to reach in the offline setting, as discussed in Section C.2 of~\citep{eysenbach2021replacing}.